madeddy/code-experiments/python/Pathfinding/README.md

 # Pathfinding
-Diverse experiments with some different pathfinding concepts and graphs
+Diverse experiments with some different pathfinding concepts that uses graphs.

 There are different coding try's here.
 Some less then halfway done others more on the way.
-Also there besides the code are two prepared images i use for experimental runs.
+Also there besides the code are two prepared images i use for experimental run's.

-* Variant 1(old):
+* Variant 1:(old)
   * Step 1. `maze_graph.py mask_image`
   * Step 2. `bfs.py graph_file.h5`